ShadiGhaneem/PokemonsGame_4/README.md

 ### Design

 - Client_python folder : contains all the graph classes, e.g. edge data, node data, directed weighted graph, graph algorithms and so.
--  This section is responsible of creating graphs, edges and algorithms from graph theory such as shortest path and check whether the graph is connected by using Dijkstra-algorithm and BFS...
+-  This section is responsible of creating graphs, edges and algorithms from graph theory such as shortest path and check whether the graph is connected by using Dijkstra-algorithm ...
 -  We used the classes that we had Implemented in the previous assignmet (EX3).
 -  New Main classes :
 -   They contains all the game planning and running, Pokemon and agent classes, GUI and more.